public-key-cryptography/public-key-editor/README.md

 	sional algebra by using points on a plane a0 + a1 i instead of points on a line, points in a cube a0 + a1 i + a2 j, points in a tesseract a0 + a1 i + a2 j + a3 k (which is a quaternion), or points
 	in any-dimensional space or hyperspace by defining i^2 == j^2 == k^2 == 1 and i j == k, j k == i,
 	k i == j, ...
-Matrices of multi-dimensional points can also use multi-dimensional arithmetic in addition to multi-dimensional algebra.
+Matrices of multi-dimensional points such as quaternions can also use multi-dimen- sional arithmetic in addition to multi-dimensional algebra.

 	Ciphers can also be generalized by using a symmetric matrix of matrices A[][] = { { A1, A2 }
 	{ A2, A3 } } as a public parameter or blank public key, reducing the 2x2 block matrix to a 2x1